elixir-lang/elixir-lang.github.com/README.md

 * The Social Icons are copyrighted to [Xeloader](http://xeloader.deviantart.com/art/Socialis-2-Freebie-213292616).

 * The written textual contents available in the guides and blog are licensed under [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

-* The available docs are licensed under the same license as their projects.